mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/fault-domain-awareness/index.md

     }
     ```

-    We provide [fault domain detect scripts for AWS, GCP and Azure nodes](https://github.com/dcos/dcos/tree/master/gen/fault-domain-detect).
+    We provide [fault domain detect scripts for AWS&reg;, GCP&reg;, and Azure&reg; nodes](https://github.com/dcos/dcos/tree/master/gen/fault-domain-detect).
 For a cluster that has aws nodes and azure nodes you would combine the two into one script.
 You can use these as a model for creating a fault domain detect script for an on premises cluster.

     <p class="message--important"> <strong>IMPORTANT:</strong> This script will not work if you use proxies in your environment.
 If you use a proxy, modifications will be required.</p>